User accounts provide authenticated access and personalization

-To enable multiple user accounts in Seq, you'll need a license key.
+To create more user accounts in Seq, you'll need a multi-user license.
 Visit the Seq homepage to get one.

 With authentication enabled, you can now create additional user accounts.

 Don't forget that with authentication enabled, you can now require API keys when events are written, too.

-Seq permits two levels of user access.
-When creating or editing a user account, specify whether the account has administrative permissions:
+Seq has four built-in user roles.
+When creating or editing a user account, specify: